KrzysztofGajewskiDeveloper/VBA-MS_Word-MS_Outlook/README.md

                         .Find.Replacement.Text = vbNullString
                         .Find.Execute Replace:=wdReplaceAll

-5) Pasting the output to the body of the email and sending to each recipient with a specific output based on a standarized template
+5) Pasting the output to the body of the email and sending to each recipient with a specific output based on the standarized template

                     Set OlEmail = OlApp.CreateItem(olMailItem)
                     With OlEmail